Mitul-Singh/Reminder-application/README.md

 2. **Install Dependencies:**
    - Install the required dependencies using pip: pip install plyer

-###Usage
+**Usage**
 1. Run the Application:

--Navigate to the directory containing your script and run:
+   - Navigate to the directory containing your script and run:

--python reminder_app.py
+   - python reminder_app.py

 2. Menu Options:
-   -Add a new Task:
+   - Add a new Task:
-      --Enter your task description.
+      - Enter your task description.
-       --Optionally, enter the reminder time in HH format for notification.
+       - Optionally, enter the reminder time in HH format for notification.

-   -View all tasks:
+   - View all tasks:
-      --View the list of all tasks along with their reminder times if set.
+      - View the list of all tasks along with their reminder times if set.

-   -Remove a Task:
+   - Remove a Task:
-      --Remove a task by entering its number from the list.
+      - Remove a task by entering its number from the list.

-   -Exit:
+   - Exit:
-      --Exit the application.
+      - Exit the application.

-##Contributing
+**Contributing**
-  -Contributions are welcome!
+  - Contributions are welcome!
 Please feel free to submit issues and pull requests.

     1. Fork the repository.
     2. Create your feature branch: git checkout -b feature/your-feature.